Root Canals – Marion, IN

 Sometimes tooth decay or damage requires more help than a simple filling can provide.
 Root canal therapy, or endodontic treatment, gets you out of pain and on with your life.
 The treatment is often the last option available before tooth extraction is necessary.
 Your dentist at Bruner Dental Center performs comfortable root canals in Marion.
 But what is a root canal, exactly?
-How does the procedure work?
+How do root canals with our Marion, IN dentist work?
 And will it hurt?
 Keep reading to learn what you need to know about the popular treatment for an aching, damaged, or decayed tooth.

 When a Root Canal Is Necessary